Agraharam - Brahmin community living space fast disappearing!!

 12. In the third portion (moondram kattu), there will be kitchen and dinning area, and storage space.
 There will be a separate room for storage of groceries.
 There will be a small puja room or recessed space on the wall with door.

-The kitchen will have a simple counter for cooking, etc., with simple chimney above it.
+The kitchen will have a simple counter for cooking, etc., with chimney above it.
 This part of the house will have well protected sky space for ventilation and provision for water.
 The hearth used to be a simple one.

 13. All parts of the house will have sufficient gradient to drain water.
 Floor washing is done twice a week and also on festival days.
 There will be a common spacious covered drainage provision and the waste water will be collected in the back yard garden where they will be absorbed by the soil and trees.